yskszk63/java-language-server/README.md

 ### Installing

+Before installing locally, you need to install prerequisites: npm, maven, protobuf.
+For example on Mac OS, you can install these using [Brew](https://brew.sh):

+    brew install npm maven protobuf

+You also need to have [Java 13](https://www.oracle.com/technetwork/java/javase/downloads/index.html) installed.
+Point the `JAVA_HOME` environment variable to it.
+For example, on Mac OS:

+    export JAVA_HOME=/Library/Java/JavaVirtualMachines/jdk-13.0.1.jdk/Contents/Home/

-If you have npm and maven installed, you should be able to install locally using
+Assuming you have these prerequisites, you should be able to install locally using:

     npm install -g vsce
     npm install